Blakeview

 Table Chart PROFILE FAQ

-AreaSearch analysis of ABS building approval numbers in Blakeview shows around 43 residential properties granted approval per year.
-Over the past five financial years, from FY-21 to FY-25, approximately 216 homes were approved, with an additional 27 approved so far in FY-26.
-This results in an average of 3.2 new residents arriving per dwelling constructed annually over this period.
+AreaSearch analysis of ABS building approval numbers shows Blakeview recorded around 43 residential properties granted approval per year.
+Over the past five financial years, from FY-21 to FY-25, approximately 216 homes were approved, with an additional 38 approved so far in FY-26.
+On average, about 6.3 new residents arrived per dwelling constructed over these years.

 Frequently Asked Questions - Development